belak/blog/content/posts/zsh-config.md

 --- Type one of the keys in parentheses ---
 ```

-I don't know about you, but even after using zsh for multiple years, if I ever
+I don't know about you, but even after using zsh for multiple years, if I see
-see this, it's very rare that I take the time to go through this process every
+this, it's very rare that I take the time to go through this process every
 time: it's daunting and easy to end up with a config file that's just a tiny
-bit different on each of your computers leading to tons of frustration.
+bit different on each of your computers which can lead to tons of frustration.

 That's where I see the main advantages of a config framework: providing a much
 better out of the box experience for zsh and providing a base to build a